A two week trip for 16-17 year olds to plan and run fun games and creative activities at local schools around Udaipur.

 In the mornings, you will run activity sessions together in the local schools to classes of around 8-25 students aged between 7 and 11 years old.
 The lessons aim to inspire learning and boost the children’s English and maths skills.

-In the afternoons volunteers play games and support art activities at a community outreach project, children’s homes and disabled school for children aged between 7 – 15 years old.
+In the afternoon sessions you will play games and lead arts and craft activities at community outreach projects and a disabled school for children aged 7-17 years old.

-Volunteers will work 5 days a week and explore the sites at weekends.
+The Pod Under 18 team volunteer at the projects for 5 days per week and explore the local area at the weekends.
 Generally volunteers work 6 hours per day.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.

-Read about volunteer experiences and challenges in our India Summer Volunteering Camp reviews.
+Read about volunteer experiences and challenges in our India Group Trip reviews.

-“Without our volunteers we wouldn’t be able to achieve our goals and help those underprivileged communities, as our work completely depends on our volunteers’ involvement…together we can provide support to the less privileged people of India to develop the knowledge and skills which will assist them in leading positive and independent lives..."
-Ravi, Founder
+“Without our volunteers we wouldn’t be able to achieve our goals and help those underprivileged communities, as our work completely depends on our volunteers’ involvement…together we can provide support to the less privileged people of India to develop the knowledge and skills which will assist them in leading positive and independent lives”

-Volunteers live in a family guesthouse alongside the local team.
-Each bedroom has its own bathroom.
-You will share a room with up to 3 other volunteers.
-Rooms are allocated on a single-sex basis.
-The accommodation is simple but clean and has a TV room, dining room, kitchen, resources and lesson planning area and has Wi-Fi.
+The Pod Volunteer Under 18 team live in a family guesthouse alongside the local team.
+You will share a room with up to 3 other volunteers on a single-sex basis, and each bedroom has its own bathroom.
+The accommodation is simple but clean and has a TV room, dining room, kitchen, resources and lesson planning area and has WIFI.

-Not included: Flights, travel insurance, visa, criminal records check.
-Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.
+Not included: Flights, travel insurance, visa.
+Budgeting guidance is provided in our Guide which we will email you when you apply.

 children attend the creative educational sessions